 We recommend planning posts about a month in advance and maintaining a regular posting schedule such as five posts per week.
 This way you can diversify the topics you post about, plan for any upcoming holidays or events, and keep your posting consistent.
-Also, planning content ahead allows you to ensure you’re only publishing high-quality content.
+Also, planning content ahead allows you to ensure you’re only publishing high-quality content in the best times possible.
 The last thing you want is to hastily publish something on a whim!
 Many marketing companies have access to scheduling software that allows you to schedule your content ahead of time so you won’t have to worry about posting it manually.

-It’s a good idea to include an image, video, or gif with every single post you make.
+Google is not the only one who is fond of content with images- Facebook too!
+It’s a good idea to include an image, infographic, video, or gif with every single post you make.
 On average, Facebook posts with images receive more than twice the engagement those without images do.
-That being said, posts with videos receive even more organic engagement than posts with still images!
+That being said, users are also more likely to share content of posts with videos and receive even more organic engagement than posts with still images!